epics-docs/how-tos/getting-started/installation-windows-msys2.rst

 ﻿Installation using MSYS2 and the MinGW Compilers
 ================================================
 MSYS2 has all the required tools available through an easy-to-use package manager, and its bash shell looks and feels like working on Linux.
 Most Bash commands are similar to their Linux versions.
 MSYS2 is available for Windows 7 and up only.
 The following procedure is verified on Windows 8.1 (64 bit) and Windows 10 (64 bit).
-Please report any unexpected behavior, so we can keep these instructions up-to-date.

 Install tools
 -------------